giellalt/lang-kal/docs/index-header.md

 In order to analyse Greenlandic text, you may paste in text in the window [here](http://giellatekno.uit.no/cgi/d-kal-eng.html).
 The machine returns text with all possible analyses.
 The tags are listed in the document **root.lexc** linked to below.
-The parser gives tags for parts of speech, morphosyntactic categories, clitecs, and derivational tags.
+The parser gives tags for parts of speech, morphosyntactic categories, clitics, and derivational tags.
 The derivational affixes have tags carrying the same names as the affixes themselves.
-In addition to giving all possible tags, the analyser also has a *disambiguation mode*, that gives only analyses appropriate in the given context.
+In addition to giving all possible tags, the analyser also has a
+ *disambiguation mode*, that gives only analyses appropriate in the given context.

 It is also possible to generate wordforms, by pasting the lemma and